pratikpawar05/Mini-CRM/README.md

 - [✅] Use Datatables.net library to show table – with server-side rendering.
 - [✅] Email notification: send email whenever new company is entered (use Mailgun or Mailtrap).
 - [X] Use Core UI (free version)
-- [X] Dashboard should list
+- [✅] Dashboard should list
-- [X] a) Employees created yesterday
+- [✅] a) Employees created yesterday
-- [X] b) Companies created yesterday
+- [✅] b) Companies created yesterday
-- [X] c) Total Employees
+- [✅] c) Total Employees
-- [X] d) Total Companies
+- [✅] d) Total Companies
-- [X] Line Graph displaying employees and companies created over time (Day, Month & Year)
+- [✅] Line Graph displaying employees and companies created over time (Day, Month & Year)
-- [X] Admin should be able to edit their profile (Picture, Name, change password)
+- [✅] Admin should be able to edit their profile (Picture, Name, change password)
-- [X] Send Notificatoin (In App) to Administrator everytime a company or employee is created
+- [✅] Send Notificatoin (In App) to Administrator everytime a company or employee is created
-- [X] Settings for Administrator to enable or disable notifications (Email or In App)
+- [✅] Settings for Administrator to enable or disable notifications (Email or In App)
-- [X] Update about how to use the application
+- [✅] Update about how to use the application